AND101-Summer-Group6/weather-app/project_spec.md

 Required Features:

-- [x] Implement a RecyclerView that displays cities
+- [x] User can view a list of cities
-- [x] Display the name of each city
+- [x] User can see the name of each city
-- [x] Display temperature data in each city
+- [x] User can see the temperature data in each city
-- [x] Display an image corresponding to the sky condition and time of day
+- [x] User can see an image corresponding to the sky condition and time of day
-- [x] Display humidity data on each city
+- [x] User can see the humidity data on each city
 - [ ] User can click on a specific city to view more details

 Stretch Features:

-- [ ] Search bar that allows users to search up a specific city
+- [ ] User can use a search bar that allows users to search up a specific city
-- [x]
+- [ ] User can see

 ### 2. Chosen API(s)